dblalock/bolt/experiments/README.md

 - [Gist](http://corpus-texmex.irisa.fr) - 1 million GIST descriptors.
 Available from the same source as Sift1M.
 - [Deep1M](http://sites.skoltech.ru/compvision/projects/aqtq/) - PCA projections of deep descriptors for 1 million images

-Note that, in order to avoid the temptation to cherry pick, we did not run experiments on these until after deciding to use only the first four datasets.
+Note that, in order to avoid the temptation to cherry pick, we did not run experiments on these until after deciding to use only the first four datasets in the paper.

 ## Reproduce Timing / Throughput results